platomav/MCExtractor/README.md

 ## **B. How to use MC Extractor**

-There are two ways to use MC Extractor, MCE executable & Command Prompt.
-The MCE executable allows you to drag & drop one or more firmware and view them one by one or recursively scan entire directories.
-To manually call MC Extractor, a Command Prompt can be used with -skip as parameter.
+There are two ways to use MC Extractor, MCE script & command prompt.
+The MCE script allows you to input or drag & drop one or more firmware and view them one by one or recursively scan entire directories.
+To manually use MC Extractor, a command prompt can be used with -skip as parameter.

 #### **B1.
-MC Extractor Executable**
+MC Extractor Script**

-To use MC Extractor, select one or multiple files and Drag & Drop them to its executable.
+To use MC Extractor, select one or multiple files and input or Drag & Drop them to its script.
 You can also input certain optional parameters either by running MCE directly or by first dropping one or more files to it.
 Keep in mind that, due to operating system limitations, there is a limit on how many files can be dropped at once.
-If the latter is a problem, you can always use the -mass parameter to recursively scan entire directories as explained below.
+If the latter is a problem, you can always use the -mass parameter to recursively scan entire directories, as explained below.

 #### **B2.
 MC Extractor Parameters**